 2004-05 (AZ Alkmaar): Medunjanin began his professional career with AZ in the Netherlands, making his first appearance on February 20, 2005 against Roda JC.
 He appeared in two other games throughout the season.

-At the international level, Medunjanin has earned 56 caps for the Bosnian National Team while recording nine goals.
-He appeared in the 2014 FIFA World Cup against Argentina.
+At the international level, Medunjanin earned 60 caps for the Bosnian National Team while recording nine goals.
+He appeared in the 2014 FIFA World Cup, making two appearances in the group stage, against Argentina and Nigeria.
 In the UEFA Euro 2012 qualifying campaign, he contributed with three goals against Albania, Belarus, and Luxembourg.
 The midfielder led Bosnia to second place in their group.
 Prior to playing for his native Bosnia and Herzegovina, he was a part of the Netherlands youth system, helping the Dutch squad win the UEFA European Under-21 Championship in 2006 and 2007.

 Medunjanin received his first call-up from Bosnia and Herzegovina while with the Union ahead of a 2018 FIFA World Cup qualification match vs. Greece (June 9), where he did not appear ahead of a 0-0 draw.
 He was again called up ahead of another set of World Cup qualifiers, vs. Belgium (October 7) and at Estonia (October 10).
 He started at central attacking midfield vs. Belgium, his 55th cap, scoring his ninth international goal in the match, and he continued in the starting lineup at Estonia for cap number 56.